jasonicarter/goodscifi/README.md

-goodscifi
+Good Sci-Fi
 ==============================

-A deep learning classification model of sci fi content via posters and covers
+A deep learning classification model(s) of science fiction content (movies, tv shows and books) via their marketing posters and covers.

+Learn more here:

 Project Organization
 ------------
+<p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>

     ├── LICENSE
     ├── Makefile           <- Makefile with commands like `make data` or `make train`